 (via Spiked Math) Patch Notes 1.02a “Mathematics will never be the same.”
 Introducing Probability 2.0 Upgraded probability to include real numbers in the range from 0 to 2.
 Switching in the monty hall problem is now the same as not switching.
 Due to high demand, correlation now implies causation.
 Graph Theory Features Fixed glitch in …

 I wouldn’t mind having this one.

-The area of a washer is pi*R^2-pi*r^2, which you can simplify to pi*(R^2-r^2), but not to pi*(R-r)^2.
+This is in a textbook: CAUTION!The area of a washer is pi*R^2-pi*r^2, which you can simplify to pi*(R^2-r^2), but not to pi*(R-r)^2.
 No matter how tempting it is to make the latter simplification, it’s wrong.
 Don’t do it.